 BREATHE IT ALL IN – LITERALLY & FIGURATIVELY

-- Tips for beating the altitude and enjoying the colors at 6,035+ Feet -
+- Tips for conquering the altitude and enjoying the colors at 6,035+ feet -

 Stay hydrated.
 The air is drier, and your body will dehydrate much more quickly.
 The higher up you go the more water you should drink.

 Always travel with friends or family.
 If someone begins to experience severe coughing, wheezing, shortness of breath or chest pain, get him or her to a lower altitude as quickly as possible.